What does Google say about SEO? /

 First step: audit your existing markup to ensure it meets all eligibility conditions.
 Use Google’s Rich Results Test, fix any errors, and ensure the markup exactly matches the visible content.
 No over-promising in structured data — if your event costs €50, don’t mark it as "free" to try to grab attention.

 Second step: track the actual display of rich snippets in Search Console, under Performance Report > Appearance in Search Results.
 Compare impressions with and without rich snippets.
-If the display rate is <10%, either your markup has an issue, or Google deems your content irrelevant for rich results on your main queries.
+If the display rate is Appearance in results

 • Optimize Core Web Vitals and the overall quality signals of the page